jonnew/ONIX/README.md

 Known issues
 ------------------
+- In the current version of the headstage, the board and schematic are NOT consistent.
+This will be updated in future revisions.
+For now, please disregard any airwires, disconnected traces, or DRC errors that stem from Eagle detecting inconsistencies between the two files.
 - Gold-immersion finish makes the white solder mask look slighly pinkish; let's switch to black in the future

 File types